mattj23/GridLike/docs/concepts.rst

 Unlike a real compute grid, which has a complex set of interconnected compute resources managed by equally complex scheduling and job dispatch middleware designed to execute grid-unaware workloads on unsuspecting machines, **GridLike** uses a very simple operational model.

-With **GridLike**, "jobs" are effectively a payload about which **GridLike** has no knowledge and simply handles as a binary blob.
-Jobs are submitted to the system through a HTTP endpoint and stored together with only a simple priority model.
+With **GridLike**, "jobs" are a payload about which **GridLike** has no knowledge and simply handles as a binary blob.
+Jobs are submitted to the system through a HTTP endpoint and stored together with a simple priority model.
 "Workers" are **GridLike**-aware client programs which are given job payloads when they're available.
-"Results" payloads returned from the worker, which can be retrieved by interested clients through the HTTP API.
+"Results" are payloads returned from the worker, which can be retrieved by interested clients through the HTTP API.

 The main design tradeoff is requiring workers to understand the **GridLike** API.
-By doing so workers effectively become homogenous and the need for complex orchestration (like specialized job description languages) goes away.
-If you are building the binary which performs the computation, this is not much of a burden, and may in fact make your life easier as **GridLike** effectively hands input to your running process and carries away your output, saving you from having to manage that yourself.
-However, if you're trying to run someone else's binary, you need to write a "worker" agent which invokes or wraps that binary as a subprocess and handles communication with **GridLike**.
+By doing so workers essentially become homogenous and the need for complex orchestration (like specialized job description languages) goes away.
+If you are building the binary which performs the computation, this is not much of a burden, and may actually make your life easier as **GridLike** hands input to your running process and carries away your output, saving you from ever having to manage I/O yourself.
+However, if you're trying to run someone else's binary, you will need to write a "worker" agent which invokes or wraps that binary as a subprocess and handles communication with **GridLike**.

 .. note::
     If you're writing a binary in C++, a GridLike client framework using IXWebSockets is available.